Christopher Tucker: Career

-Personal life and death
+Personal life

 His first marriage to Marian Flint in 1971 ended in divorce.
 In 2013, he married Sinikka Ikaheimo, after more than 30 years together.

 Tucker died from a streptococcus infection on 14 December 2022, at the age of 81.

 Awards

 Tucker won the BAFTA award for Best Make-Up Artist in 1983 for his work on the film Quest for Fire.
 In 1985, he was nominated for BAFTA awards in the categories Best Make-Up Artist and Best Special Visual Effects for his work on The Company of Wolves.

-Tucker was also the subject for a television documentary called Skintricks] made in 1986 for Amsterdam TV.
+Tucker was also the subject for a television documentary called Skintricks made in 1986 for Amsterdam TV.
 The documentary was made at the time that The Company of Wolves was being produced, and featured behind the scenes footage of the make-up process.
 It included interviews with the actors Ronald Pickup and John Hurt, talking about his make-up for The Elephant Man, and Terry Jones talking about the make-up for Mr. Creosote in the Monty Python film.